MoserMichael/python-obj-system/gen-iterator.md

 ### <a id='s0-2-2' />stop, what is cooperative threading all about?

 What is happening here?
-Both the generator function and it's caller are running as part of the same operating system thread, however the python bytecode interpreter maintains a separate stack frame entity for both the generator and its caller, A stack [frame object](https://docs.python.org/3/reference/datamodel.html) represents the current function or generator in the python bytecode interpreter.
+Both the generator function and it's caller are running as part of the same operating system thread, this thread is hosting the python bytecode interpeter, which is executing both the generator function and its caller.

+Now the python bytecode interpreter maintains a separate stack frame entity for both the generator and its caller, A stack [frame object](https://docs.python.org/3/reference/datamodel.html) represents the current function or generator in the python bytecode interpreter.
 It has a field for the local variables maintained by the function (see f\_locals dictionary member of the frame object) and the current bytecode instruction that is being executed within the function/generator (see f\_lasti member of the frame object).
 The generator object is put into 'suspended' state, once the generator has called the yield statement with the aim to return a value to the caller.
 It is later resumed upon calling the next built-in function (next(fib\_gen) in our case), and resumes execution from the bytecode instruction referred to by f\_lasti, with the local variable values referred to by the f\_locals map of the frame object. (are you still with me?)

 See the following example: